lazikoly/lazikoly/README.md

 no dni. i block freely! (rarely)

-ages 14-20 iyw!! (but in general i dont give a flying crap, just know how to act and be honest!!)
+ages 14-20 iyw!! (but in general i dont give a flying crap, just iwc and be honest!!)

 ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦ * ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦